netixx/NetProbes/README.md

 In the current implementation, overlay communication  is done via HTTP (as it is generally available in any network settings and it is the less blocked protocol in a world where the IP narrow waist has liftet up to HTTP).
 Be sure that HTTP communication is allowed between probes -- as otherwise no test can be run!

+Further information can be found under the docs/rapport/pdfs folder (french only)